Daniel Lindsay Russell: Career

 Russell was elected to the North Carolina General Assembly House of Commons (the lower house of the legislature) in North Carolina General Assembly of 1862-1864 during the Civil War.
 During that time, he also studied law, and was admitted to the bar in 1866.
 He set up practice in Wilmington.
 He and his father had both been Union sympathizers during the war, and Russell joined the Republican Party during Reconstruction.

 In 1868, Russell was appointed a Superior Court judge in the 4th judicial circuit, a post he held until 1874.
+Russell angered Democrats when he ruled that white shopkeepers did not have a right to prohibit black people from entering their shops.
 In 1871 he was a delegate to a state constitutional convention.
 In 1876, he was a delegate to the 1876 Republican National Convention, and was again elected to the legislature.

 Around this time, the paramilitary white supremacist "Red Shirts" fought to suppress the Republican Party and black voting in North Carolina.
 Their goal was to gain political control through the Democratic Party.

 After the 1876 presidential election, Reconstruction ended and Federal troops were withdrawn from the South.
 Despite this loss of protection, Republicans and their black supporters remained active in North Carolina.

 In 1878, Russell ran for U.S. Representative as a "fusion" candidate of the Republican and Greenback parties.
 In a close election, he defeated the Democratic incumbent Alfred M. Waddell by 11,611 votes to 10,730.
 Russell served one term in the 46th United States Congress (March 4, 1879 – March 4, 1881) and did not stand for renomination in 1880.

 For the next decade, Russell practiced law and remained active in the Republican party.
 Then in the 1890s, the new Populist Party appeared.
 Though in most of the U.S., the Populists were allied with the Democrats, they allied with the Republicans in North Carolina, as common foes of the dominant Democratic Party organization.
 The alliance ran "fusion" candidates for many offices.